Intern Grants

 • Encourage innovation and creativity that will elevate the National Trails System!

-Thirteen grants totaling $125,000 were awarded in 2023.
-These grants will be matched with over $174,000 of in-kind contributions and over $217,300 in both partner non-Federal cash funds and other Federal funds.
-PNTS also updated the program goals to include:
+Twelve grants totaling $95,000 were awarded in 2024.
+These grants will be matched with over $168,700 of in-kind contributions and over $89,700 in both partner non-Federal cash funds and other Federal funds.

 • Provide short-term capacity for a specific project or pilot program on a National Trail that will strengthen the organizations and agencies that administer and manage the National Scenic and Historic trails;